IdiosApps/Graded-Reader-Builder/README.md

 10. In the "res" folder, replace the input file contents with your content (following the example format).

-11. At the top of IDEA, press "Run", then "run", then choose "Main.kt"
+11. At the top of IDEA, press "Run", then "edit configurations".
+* Hit plus, then "Kotlin"
+* Main class: MainGUIKt
+* VM options: --module-path ${PATH_TO_FX} --add-modules=javafx.controls,javafx.fxml,javafx.graphics,javafx.base
+* JRE: 11

 12. Code will run, and in a command window (bash) xelatex will get the required packages/files.
 This could take quite a few minutes.